lr42/gentle/roadmap.md

 - [x] The countdown timer glitches/shows the wrong value when the long break screen is shown.
-- [x] Remove the context menus from the glowbox, or at least the nonsensical entries (for now).
+- [x] Remove the context menus from the glow box, or at least the nonsensical entries (for now).

 Maintenance
 ------------------------------------------------------------------------

-- [ ] Code formatting and linting.
+- [ ] Linting.
 - [ ] Move issue tracking over to a proper issue tracker.
 - [ ] Package into an installer.
 - [x] Create a GitHub repository for the project.